um-cap-lab/um-cap-lab.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-We are the Computation, Acquisition, & Processing (CA; 🎓) Lab within the Linguistics Department at the University of Michigan.
-We work on research projects centered around computational models of language acquisition and processing.
+We are a lab in the  Department of Linguistics at the University of Michigan, dedicated to advancing research on computational models of language acquisition and processing.

+In the coming years, we will be recruiting undergrad and graduate research assistant, and postdoctoral researchers specializing in the intersection of computational modeling, language acquisition, and theoretical phonology.
+Stay tuned!